Allianz Care Australia Working Cover

 For anyone who becomes a citizen, you’ll have access to Medicare.
 Whilst this covers you for the basics – things like emergency services – it’s really worth looking at more comprehensive cover should you be settling in to stay here long-term.
 Remember, things like dental and optical care not covered by Medicare, so it’s worth looking into extras cover.

 You'll also be able to switch to domestic health insurance, which offers more choice and is available to Australian residents.
 With over 600 health insurance policies to choose from, there are a lot of options out there to suit your individual needs.

-The health insurance requirements for the 485 visa are the same as those for the 457, or Temporary Work (Skilled), visa.
+The 485 visa health insurance requirements are the same as those for the 457, or Temporary Work (Skilled), visa.
 Under condition 8501, to be granted a visa you must have a minimum level of private health insurance cover in place.

 These types of policies are typically referred to as Overseas Visitors Health Cover (OVHC) and they are offered by a select group of private health funds.
 To satisfy the conditions of your visa, an OVHC policy must provide cover for certain features, including:

 It’s important to check the fine print of any OVHC policy to make sure it matches all the relevant requirements of the 485 visa.

 Visa condition 8501 requires you to “maintain adequate arrangements for health insurance during your stay in Australia”.
 It applies to most temporary Australian working visas and all student visas, and is designed to ensure that foreign visitors can meet any hospital or medical treatment costs they incur while in Australia.